programminghistorian/jekyll/lessons/from-html-to-list-of-words-1.md

-To get a clearer picture of the task ahead, open the `obo-t17800628-33.html` file that you created in [Working with Web Pages][Working with Webpages], or [download and save the trial][Benjamin Bowsey’s 1780 criminal trial transcript] if you do not already have a copy, then look at the HTML source by clicking on `Tools -> Web Developer -> Page Source`.
+To get a clearer picture of the task ahead, open the `obo-t17800628-33.html` file that you created in [Working with Web Pages][Working with Webpages] (or [download and save the trial] [Benjamin Bowsey’s 1780 criminal trial transcript] if you do not already have a copy), then look at the HTML source by clicking on `Tools -> Web Developer -> Page Source`.
 As you scroll through the source code you’ll notice that there are a few HTML tags mixed in with the text.
 Because this is a printable version there is far less HTML